-I was in "sales" for a number of years; and, when anybody would hear that I was a salesman, the first thing they thought of was, "He's out to trick me," or "He's out to get me."
-Salesmen rank with politicians (or, with people like that) today.
+I was in sales for a number of years, and when anybody would hear that I was a salesman, the first thing they thought of was, "He's out to trick me," or "He's out to get me" because salesmen rank with politicians (or with people like that) today.
 So I learned, early on, that I would change my presentation from the canned presentation that the company had.
 I would put together a very honest, straightforward presentation with complete product guarantees.
 I knew that was the way that God would want it done.
 And because of that, I think, I was successful; and I really enjoyed my thirty-seven years of selling.

-Today we have various schemes.
+Today we have the Ponzi schemes.
 One is the investment swindle, where the snare (or the bait) is the promise of high profits from some fictitious source.
 Yet people taken in by this scheme can just "see" themselves getting rich.
 But, of course, it operates this way—the "high profits" come from the current investors.
 That is, the current investors are paid off by the funds that are acquired from the investors that come after them.
-When there aren't any more investors, the whole thing falls apart; and everybody goes to jail.
-Then, you are out of your money.
+When there aren't any more investors, the whole thing falls apart; and everybody goes to jail and you are out of your money.

 SNARES (which is what the subject of the sermon is today) such as these, and many more types than I could possibly count, rely on two major factors.
 (1) There must be bait to make us walk into the snare, or fall into the trap.
 And (2) the snare, or the trap, itself must be hidden—that the end result, which the snare will produce, will not readily be seen.